Study Abroad Program Overview

 The Mediterranean Politics, Food & Culture program takes a closer look at the social and political complexities of the region through the lens of food and nutrition.
 How can we think about the Mediterranean as a region of unified culture, and where does this notion come apart?

 All courses are taught in English at the upper-division level.
-Two umbrella courses taught across all locations weave together themes and perspectives of the three areas of focus: Florence, Sicily, and Barcelona.
+Two umbrella courses taught across all locations weave together themes and perspectives of the three areas of focus: Florence, Syracuse, and Barcelona.
 Two additional courses, one in Florence and one in Barcelona, are shorter and focus on the individual city.
-The segment in Sicily is an intensive two-week workshop focused on both of the umbrella courses.
 Courses in all locations are complemented by visits to various organizations, neighborhoods, museums, agricultural sites, and media production centers.

 All students take four courses on this program: